Lunchbox: Outside the United States

 Japan has a tradition of bento, individual portable meals, that dates back several centuries and influenced other countries in South East Asia.
-Bento generally consists of rice and a number of other food items, transported within a lunchbox that has compartments to keep each item separate.
+Bento generally consists of rice and a number of other food items, transported within a lunchbox that has compartments to keep each item separate from each other.

-In Mumbai, India, there are extensive lunchbox delivery services, continuing a business model that originated in 1890, where delivery staff called dabawallas pick up metal tiffin carrier lunchboxes containing freshly cooked food, usually from the recipient's home, deliver them to people at their place of work and return empty lunchboxes.
+In Mumbai, India and Karachi, Pakistan, there are extensive lunchbox delivery services, continuing a business model that originated in 1890, where delivery staff called dabawallas pick up metal tiffin carrier lunchboxes containing freshly cooked food, usually from the recipient's home, deliver them to people at their place of work and return empty lunchboxes.

 In Korea, the similar concept is known as dosirak.

 In some South American countries, a lunch box is called "lonchera", especially among school children, in assimilation of the English word "lunch".